Nuclear mass parabola and its applications: The results and discussions

 On the other hand, the mirror mass relations can be obtained by Eq.(2).
 Firstly, one need to express charge number $Z$ with mass number $A$, that is to say, $Z=\frac{1}{2}(A\pm Y)$ for a pair of mirror nuclei.
 Then the difference of mass excess for a pair mirror nuclei for both odd and even values of $A$ with different $Y=1, 2, 3,...$ reads

 Combining the three equations Eqs.
 (3),(6) and (7), and taking the hydrogen-neutron mass difference $\Delta_{(^{1}H-n)}=-0.7825$ MeV, we can obtain

 This result is consistent with that in Refs. \cite{Durn69,Tian2014}.
 Our results are presented in Fig. 4, the mass differences of the 95 pairs of mirror nuclei, scaled by the charge difference Y, are plotted versus $A^{2/3}$ and are seen to lie on a straight line.
 The value of Y ranges from 1 (32 cases) to 6 (1 case).
-The thick solid curve and the dashed curve represent the left hand of Eq.
-(8) including the shell correction energies and removed the shell correction energies, respectively.
+The solid and dashed curves denote the results with and without shell correction energies, respectively.
 The shell correction energies take from Ref. \cite{KTUY05}.
 The thick solid curve shows some oscillations and fluctuations due to the shell effect.
 When the shell corrections are taken into account, the fluctuations in the extracted $b_{c}$ are reduced effectively.
 The thin solid line is the fitting straight line.
 We obtain $b_{c}=0.691A^{2/3}-0.8724$ MeV by fitting left hand of Eq.(8) to 251 $A$ values with an rms deviation of 0.384 MeV, the error associated with this method to determine $a_{c}$ and $c$ smaller than what done in Ref. \cite{Durn69}.
 The intercept 0.8724 is the contributions of the Coulomb exchange term and the nuclear surface diffuseness correction term.
 If adopt the Coulomb energy expression $E_{c}=\frac{a_{c}Z^{2}}{A^{1/3}}(1-cZ^{-2/3})$, in which the contributions of the Coulomb exchange term is taken into account, we obtain $a_{c}=0.691$ MeV and $c=1.1914$ MeV.
 It is shown that the mirror-nuclide method can be extended to include all values of A in the Eq.
 (8), though mirror nuclides are observed for $A \leq 75$.
 The availability of the Coulomb energy coefficient for the complete range of $A$ values should be helpful in a study of the variation of the Coulomb energy with mass number.